 As we become more dependent on technology, access to scholarly works is increasing.
 The Graduate School is committed to providing new ways to support the creativity and innovation of our scholars.
 To this end, the Graduate School, in collaboration with University Libraries, began a pilot program for the submission and approval of electronic theses and dissertations (ETDs) in Fall 2004.

 This site provides all of the necessary resources for preparing ETDs.
-For official university regulations regarding submission procedures and deadline dates, see the Graduate School Calendar and Master's Thesis and Doctoral Dissertation Specifications and review graduation requirements and deadlines.
+For official university regulations regarding submission procedures and deadline dates, see the Master's Thesis and Doctoral Dissertation Specifications and review graduation requirements and deadlines.